kubermatic/docs/content/kubermatic/master/architecture/concepts/expose_strategy/_index.en.md

 ## Tunneling (alpha KKP 2.16+)

-This strategy is based on a single load balancer, like the aformentioned `NodePort with Global LoadBalancer` strategy.
+This strategy is based on a single load balancer, like the aforementioned `NodePort with Global LoadBalancer` strategy.
 The main difference is that it is not relying on Services of type `NodePort`.
 The traffic will be routed based on SNI and based on tunneling techniques (e.g. HTTP/2 CONNECT).